Occupational health law: detailed implementation procedures

 • Group 3 and 4 biological agents

-Þ The employer informs the Occupational Health Service as soon as he is aware of the departure or retirement of one of the company's workers.
-The employer informs the worker concerned.
+Þ The employer informs the Occupational Health Service, as soon as they become aware of it, of a worker's departure or retirement.
+They inform the worker concerned.

-Þ The occupational physician provides the worker with an assessment of the situation and recommends post-professional monitoring.
+Þ The occupational physician provides the worker with a health record and recommends post-employment monitoring.

-A medical examination must be organized for workers who are receiving or have received a CRS for their state of health, or for workers who have been exposed to one or more of the following risks prior to the implementation of the reinforced individual monitoring system:
+A medical examination must be organised for workers who are receiving or have received enhanced individual monitoring (SIR) of their health, or workers who were exposed to one or more of the following risks prior to the implementation of the enhanced individual monitoring scheme:

 • Asbestos